Roger Raupp: Career

 Raupp joined the Dragon staff on a part-time basis three years later doing art and cartography, and about a year he was hired full-time.
 Raupp eventually became the Art Director for Dragon, Strategy & Tactics, and Polyhedron, doing layout, keylining, graphic design, cartography, and some of the art for the magazines.
 Raupp produced the covers for Avalon Hill's "RuneQuest Renaissance" books.

 Works

-Roger Raupp was an interior artist on such Dungeons & Dragons books as the first edition Unearthed Arcana and Oriental Adventures.
-He worked as a cover artist on some Avalon Hill products, and produced interior art for products from Mayfair Games, Iron Crown Enterprises, Hero Games, Rubicon Games, Daedalus Games, and Atlas Games, as well as art for two Magic: the Gathering sets.
+Roger Raupp worked as an interior artist for Dungeons & Dragons books including the first edition hardcovers Unearthed Arcana and Oriental Adventures.
+Raupp also worked as a cover artist for Avalon Hill products, and also produced interior art on products for Mayfair Games, Iron Crown Enterprises, Hero Games, Rubicon Games, Daedalus Games, and Atlas Games, in addition to art for two Magic: the Gathering sets.
 As Rudy Rauben he published The Medicine Show.

 Personal life

-In 2007 Raupp changed to his name to Rudy Didier Rauben.